Package 'dbscan'

 type

-"frequency" or "density". should the raw count of points inside the eps-neighborhood or the kde be returned.
+"frequency", "density", or "gaussian". should the raw count of points inside the eps-neighborhood, the eps-neighborhood density estimate, or a Gaussian density estimate be returned?

 search, bucketSize, splitRule, approx